This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prep your chicken.
-Add it to a large pot along with the olive oil.
+• Add the chicken to a Dutch oven or soup pot along with the olive oil.
 Give it a good stir and sauté over medium-high heat for 3-4 minutes.

-• Add the garlic, Italian seasoning, chicken broth, half-and-half, and pasta to the pot.
-Increase the heat to high and bring to a gentle boil.
-Once boiling, reduce heat to medium (or medium-low if it is still bubbling a lot).
-Let it simmer for 8 minutes, giving it the occasional stir so the pasta doesn't stick to the bottom of the pan.
+• Add the garlic, Italian seasoning, red pepper flakes, chicken broth, half-and-half, and pasta to the pot.
+Increase the heat to high and bring to a gentle boil, then reduce heat to medium (or medium-low if it is still bubbling a lot).
+Let it simmer for 8 minutes, giving it the occasional stir so the pasta doesn't stick to the bottom of the pot.

 • Add the broccoli to the pot.
 Reduce the heat to medium-low, cover the pot, and cook for 4-5 minutes.

-• Season the pasta with salt & pepper, and add the red pepper flakes if using.
+• Season the pasta generously with salt & pepper.
 If the broccoli is still too crisp, cook it for another couple of minutes.
-Serve immediately with fresh parmesan.
+Serve immediately with freshly grated parmesan.

 Notes

 • This recipe is accurate as tested on my stove.
-However, stoves (especially electric ones) can vary, so if you notice the pasta is not yet cooked and there doesn't seem to be enough liquid, I suggest using your best judgment and adding a bit more liquid as needed, a half cup at a time until the pasta is cooked.
+However, stoves and pots can vary, so if you notice the pasta is not yet cooked and there doesn’t seem to be enough liquid, I suggest using your best judgment and adding a bit more liquid as needed, a half cup at a time until the pasta is cooked.

-• Some pastas absorb more liquid than others, so I suggest sticking to the type of pasta I recommend in this recipe.
+• Some pastas absorb more liquid than others, so I suggest sticking to the type of pasta I recommend in this recipe or you may need to make some adjustments to liquid and/or cooking time.

 © Salt & Lavender Inc. Content and photographs are copyrighted.
 Sharing this blog post is much appreciated, but copying and pasting full recipes without authorization to social media is strictly prohibited.